John Spagnola

-John Stephen Spagnola (born August 1, 1957) is a former American football tight end in the National Football League for the Philadelphia Eagles, Seattle Seahawks, and the Green Bay Packers.
+John Stephen Spagnola (born August 1, 1957) is an American former professional football player who was a tight end in the National Football League (NFL) for the Philadelphia Eagles, Seattle Seahawks, and the Green Bay Packers.
+He played college football for the Yale Bulldogs.

 Early life and education

 Spagnola was born in Bethlehem, Pennsylvania.
-As a Boy Scout at Notre Dame Elementary School, he was awarded the Eagle Scout rank and was inducted into the Eagle Scout Hall of Fame.
+As a Boy Scout at Notre Dame Elementary School, he was awarded the Eagle Scout rank, and was inducted into the Eagle Scout Hall of Fame.

 High school career

 He attended Bethlehem Catholic High School in Bethlehem, Pennsylvania, where he played wide receiver and linebacker.
 Bethlehem Catholic went 11-0-0 in 1974 with Spagnola as one of the team captains.
 He was a grade school and high school classmate of running back Mike Guman (Bethlehem Catholic, 1976), who later starred at Penn State and played 10 seasons in the National Football League with the Los Angeles Rams.

 Collegiate career

 After his 1975 graduation from Bethlehem Catholic, he attended Yale University, where he played wide receiver.
 He graduated in 1979 as the university's all-time leading wide receiver in receptions (88) and yards (1554).
 He was an honorable mention All-American tight end at Yale in 1979.